Ajay5847/AjayKumar_coding.java/README.md

 }

-#Question : 3
+/*#Question : 3
 SUM OF ALL SUBSET XOR TOTALS
-This is the pseudo code i have written.
+This is the pseudo code i have written.*/

 class Solution {